lapisdecor/DCProject/README.md

 4) issue the run_analysis() command

 **If you just want to see the tidy data**

+You can click on the file on this repository

+**How to open the tidy data**

-You can download it, then open the tidysamsung.txt in a text editor like gEdit or you read it in R with:
+You can run the script if you want or you can just use "save as" then open the tidysamsung.txt in a text editor like gEdit or you can put it R working directory and read it with:
-` t_data <- read.table("./DCProject/tidysamsung.txt", header = T)`
+` t_data <- read.table("tidysamsung.txt", header = T)`

 **About the UCI HAR Dataset**